 Quantitative vs Qualitative Research

 Quantitative research, as the name indicates, is the collection of data that can be numerically measured and analyzed.
 This can be, for instance, the number of website visitors who bounced from your site or results from a user survey (measured on a 1-10 scale).

-While quantitative data will tell you ‘what’, qualitative data lets you in on the ‘why’ – i.e., the motivation for user actions.
-Examples of such insights include descriptive answers to open-ended questions in a survey or findings from 1:1 user interviews.
+While quantitative data will tell you ‘what’, qualitative data lets you in on the ‘why’ – i.e. the motivation for user actions.
+Examples of such insights include descriptive answers to open-ended survey questions or findings from 1:1 user interviews.

 How to know which method to employ, and at which stage in the research process?